Bodik97/Work-work-/README.md

 # Work-work-
-this is my new teit file that i did during my studies.
+this is my new  file that i did during my studies.